Specialization Project • The Game Assembly

 C++, TGE, ImGui

-I've always enjoyed colony and city simulation games because I like seeing stories unfold over time.
-You give your colonists direction, but they still have some autonomy, which makes the world feel alive.
+I’ve always liked simulation games where systems create stories on their own.
+You give characters direction, but they still act independently, which makes the world feel alive.

-Going into this project, I knew I wanted to work with AI.
-My initial idea was to build something similar to a Radiant AI system inspired by Oblivion, since I’ve always been fascinated by NPCs that seem to live their own lives independently of the player.
+Going into this project, I wanted to work with AI.
+My first idea was to make something closer to a Radiant AI system inspired by Oblivion, as I’ve always been fascinated by NPCs that could act independently of the player.

-As I started building the project, it shifted more towards a colony sim instead.
-Partly because of scope, but also because I became more interested in building a system where behaviour comes from simple rules and interactions rather than something more scripted.
+As the project evolved, it shifted more towards a colony simulation.
+Partly because of scope, but also because I became more interested in building behaviour from simple systems and interactions instead of something more scripted.

 The goal of this project was to make NPCs feel alive by letting them react to the world and their own needs instead of following a script.

-Instead of focusing on one mechanic, I wanted to build a small world where NPCs go through daily routines, react to scarcity, and change their behaviour based on what is actually happening around them.
+Instead of focusing on one mechanic, I wanted to build a small system-driven world where NPCs go through daily routines, respond to scarcity, and change their behaviour based on what is actually happening around them.

 AI Structure – Brain & Actions